-- (3) A request for Statement shall not-
+(3) A request for Statement shall not-

-- (a) be made the pretext for debate;
+(a) be made the pretext for debate;

-- (b) be framed so as to give information or suggest its own response;

-- (c) convey a particular point of view;

-- (d) contain any argument, inference, opinion, imputation or ironical or offensive expression;

-- (e) repeat in substance any matter covered in a prior request for statement or already responded to, either as a statement or in the course of a debate during the same Session;

-- (f) seek an expression of opinion;

-- (g) ask whether any statement in the press or of a private individual or unofficial body, other than an official government report, is accurate;

-- (h) refer to more than one subject matter;

-- 46 \\\\\ THE STANDING ORDERS OF THE SENATE

-- (i) be of excessive length; - (j) include the name of any person nor any statement not strictly necessary to render the request intelligible; or - (k) refer to proceedings of a Select Committee before that Committee has made its report to the House.
+- (b) be framed so as to give information or suggest its own response; - (c) convey a particular point of view; - (d) contain any argument, inference, opinion, imputation or ironical or offensive expression; - (e) repeat in substance any matter covered in a prior request for statement or already responded to, either as a statement or in the course of a debate during the same Session; - (f) seek an expression of opinion; - (g) ask whether any statement in the press or of a private individual or unofficial body, other than an official government report, is accurate; - (h) refer to more than one subject matter; - (i) be of excessive length; - (j) include the name of any person nor any statement not strictly necessary to render the request intelligible; or - (k) refer to proceedings of a Select Committee before that Committee has made its report to the House.
 56. Statements by Committee Chairpersons

-- (1) A Committee Chairperson- - (a) may make a Statement relating to a matter for which the Committee is responsible; - (b) shall, at least once in every three months, on such day as shall be assigned by the Senate Business Committee, and at any other time if so required by the Speaker, make a Statement relating to the activities of the Committee; and - (c) who wishes to raise a matter under paragraph (a) shall at least three hours before the Senate meets on the day on which the Statement is proposed to be made, hand to the Clerk a written notification of the matter signed by the Chairperson.
+(1) A Committee Chairperson-

+- (a) may make a Statement relating to a matter for which the Committee is responsible; - (aa) shall respond to a Statement requested by a Senator from the Committee relating to any matter under the mandate of the Committee; - (b) shall, at least once in every three months, on such day as shall be assigned by the Senate Business Committee, and at any other time if so required by the Speaker, make a Statement relating to the activities of the Committee; and - (c) who wishes to raise a matter under paragraph (a) shall at least three hours before the Senate meets on the day on which the Statement is proposed to be made, hand to the Clerk a written notification of the matter signed by the Chairperson.